sideeffects/stats_houdini/README.md

 stats_houdini
 =============

 The stats_houdini package contains the implementation for a Houdini-specific statistics data collection and reporting system.
 This package is part of the [Houdini Anonymous Usage  Statistics](http://www.sidefx.com/index.php?option=com_content&task=view&id=2686) project.
-With this package installed as an add-on of stats_core you will be able to:
+With this package installed as an add-on of stats_core you will be able to visualize the data in your prefered way, creating your own menus and reports.

-* Create your own server at your facility and make houdini point to it

-    By default the data collected from inside Houdini will be sent to our servers, but you can send the data collected to your own servers by setting the environment variable HOUDINI_STATS_API_URL to point to your server; somenthing like http://www.servername.com/stats/api.
-* Record or store more data that houdini sends
-* Create your own menus
-* Implement your own reports

 **How to extend or modify menus?**